VoidWhisperer/tf2-install-script/README.md

 KNOWN ISSUES:
-- Game types need to be in all caps
+Game types need to be in all caps
--
+CS:GO Doesn't work due to some bug or another.